peoray/v3/content/posts/tech-to-learn-2020/index.md

 slug: 'tech-to-learn-2020'
 path: '/blog/tech-to-learn-2020'
 published: true
-tags: ['sql', 'python', 'typescript', 'react-native', 'graphql']
+tags: ['career']
-category: ['Programming']
+# category: ['Programming']
 template: post
 lastmod: false
 thumbnail: './images/cover.png'
 ---

-In 2019, I wrote a blog [article](./things-I-don't-know) about the list of technologies I didn't know yet.
+In 2019, I wrote a blog [article](./things-i-dont-know-2019) about the list of technologies I didn't know yet.
 It's been a year on from then and this is an update to the list as well as listing out the technologies I want to learn this year to improve as a software developer.

 ## WHAT I HAVE LEARNED SO FAR